MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/y_axis_assembly.md

      4 x Brass Lead-screw Nut
      4 x M5x16mm BHCS
     ```
-1. For additional strength this part should be machined :material-saw-blade: but it can be printed :material-printer-3d-nozzle-heat-outline: using the [recommended settings](../../printing/print_guide.md) if necessary.
-2. :material-printer-3d-nozzle-heat-outline: Print this part using the [recommended settings](../../printing/print_guide.md)!

 Insert the M3 and M5 heat-set inserts into the Y-Axis Anti-Backlash Nut.

 ![insert the M3 and M5 heat-set inserts in the Y-Axis Anti-Backlash Nut](../img/y_axis_assembly/y_axis_step_5.png){: .shadow}